McKinney, Texas

 McKinney is a city in and the county seat of Collin County, Texas, United States.
 It is Collin County's third-largest city, after Plano and Frisco.
 A suburb of the Dallas–Fort Worth metroplex, McKinney is about 32 mi north of Dallas.

-The U.S. Census Bureau listed McKinney as the nation's fastest-growing city from 2000 to 2003 and again in 2006, among cities with more than 50,000 people.
-In 2007, it was ranked second-fastest growing among cities with more than 100,000 people and in 2008 as third-fastest.
-In the 2010 census, the city's population was 131,117, making it Texas's 19th-most populous city.
-The population estimate produced by the city as of 2019 was 199,177, which made it Texas's 16th-most populous city.
-In 2020, its population was 195,308.
-As of May 2017, McKinney was the third-fastest growing city in the United States.
+The Census Bureau ranked McKinney as the nation's fourth fastest-growing large city from 2010 to 2019 and determined the city's 2020 population was 195,308.
+Based on Census Bureau estimates, as of July 2022 the city's population was 207,507, making it Texas's 15th-most populous city and the 110th most populous in the United States.

 The Census Bureau defines an urban area of northern Dallas-area suburbs that are separated from the Dallas–Fort Worth urban area, with McKinney and Frisco as the principal cities; the McKinney–Frisco urban area had a population of 504,803 as of the 2020 census, ranked 83rd in the United States.